aminghiasi/Anagram-Finder-Programming-Task/README.md

 ## Complexity Analysis
 ### Time Complexity:
 #### Initialization
-O(NK), where N is the number of words in the dictionary file and K is the average length of the words in the dictionary file.
+O(NK), where N is the number of words and K is the average length of the words in the dictionary file.

 #### Lookup
 O(K) where K is the length of the word entered by the user.